cashubtc/nuts/XX.md

 Charlie should maintain a mapping from the channel_id to the balance, to ensure that Alice doesn't attempt to decrease the balance or otherwise attempt to reuse an older channel.
-Alternatively, Charlie could maintain a per-channel record of the amount of service that has been provided (image files server, LLM tokens used, kilobytes of data routed by a router ...) and ensure that each new balance is sufficient to cover the amount due to Charlie for the service.
+Alternatively, Charlie could maintain a per-channel record of the amount of service that has been provided (image files served, LLM tokens used, kilobytes of data routed by a router ...) and ensure that each new balance is sufficient to cover the amount due to Charlie for the service.